benoitmarsot/Ball/README.md

 ## To do
 - Top menu icons doesn't work
 - Use a better bounce sound
-- Adjust the force when pushing the ball
 - Vertical joystick connection
 - More sliders parameterization
+- Make the new HandSmashService trigger the ball deformation.

+## Done
-- Fix button only tether click is working
+- Fix buttons only tether click is working
+- Adjust the force when pushing the ball.